-Many panther gecko owners avoid putting climbing branches in their enclosures; these do not recommend offering branches to climb on as these geckos can fall and hurt themselves.
+Many panther gecko owners avoid putting climbing branches in their enclosures as these geckos can fall and hurt themselves.
 They should, however, have a humidity hide box to assist in shedding and to help maintain a 40 to 60 percent hygrometer reading in the tank.

 A small dish of water for drinking and several hide boxes also should be included in a panther gecko's enclosure.
 They tend to be shy, and so feel secure when they can retreat for a while.

 These small geckos don't require excessive warmth but they do need a basking area in the mid-80 degrees.
 This can be attained by using heat lights; ones that emit white light should during the day while heat lights that emit red or blue/purple light can be used at night.